lukadd16/NBC-Boterator/README.md

 python3 main.py
 ```
 4. Success!
-> At this point you should see some output to the terminal telling you that the bot has established a connection to discord.
+> :tada: At this point you should see some output to the terminal telling you that the bot has established a connection to discord.

 <!-- USAGE EXAMPLES -->
-## Usage
+## Usage :mag:

 Run the help command `jj help` for information on how to use each of the bot's commands (minus owner-only commands).